kennknowles/regular.js/README.md

 Currently a WIP, though you /can/ take some derivatives, check nullability, and stream the language.
 Bugs included.

+This library is emphatically /not/ for matching regular expressions, though it can be used for that, but for manipulating for them e.g. visual demonstrations.

 Requirements:

  * Underscore.js